pkivolowitz/asm_book/section_1/hello_world/README.md

 In the previous version, we call `puts` only if the value of `*argv` is not null.
 By flipping the sense of the `if` statement, it means "if the value of `*argv` **is** null, skip calling `puts`."

+This isn't a requirement.
+In this case, flipping the sense of the `if` statement results in fewer lines of assembly language.

 ### Line 6